algby/oauth-rest/docs/dependencies-setup.md

 Dependencies list:

-* [symfony REST edition github page](https://github.com/gimler/symfony-rest-edition): The symfony REST edition provide a bunch of bundles to build your REST API
+* [Symfony REST edition](https://github.com/gimler/symfony-rest-edition): The symfony REST edition provide a bunch of bundles to build your REST API
 *